fge/msg-simple/README.md

 final MessageBundle bundle = builder.freeze();
 ```

-<h3>Reusing a bundle</h3>
+### Reusing a bundle

-<p>You can also reuse a bundle and prepend/append other message sources to it.</p>
+You can also reuse a bundle and prepend/append other message sources to it.

-<p>For instance, here is how you would append another message source to the bundle created above:
+For instance, here is how you would append another message source to the bundle created above:

 ```java
 MessageBundleBuilder newBuilder = bundle.thaw();